 Massacre at Srebrenica

 On July 11, 1995, Bosniak civilians fled the Serbian advance on Srebrenica and sought shelter at the UN base north of Srebrenica at Potocari.
 A column of Bosniak men, including some armed, decided to try to walk to Bosnian government-held territory.
-By late afternoon, Serb forces arrived at the gates of the UN base and that night terrorized, raped, and killed some Bosniak civilians sheltering by the UN compound.
+By late afternoon, Serbian forces arrived at the gates of the UN base and that night terrorized, raped, and killed some Bosniak civilians sheltering by the UN compound.

 On July 12th, buses began arriving at Potocari.
 The crowd was separated: women and children were allowed to board the buses and were transported to Bosnian government-held territory.
 During the trip, the buses were stopped several times and searched.
 More men and some women were taken off to be killed or raped.
 Men and boys taken from the crowd at Potocari were held by Serbian forces.
 Some were killed immediately.
 Others were bused to mass killing sites.
 On July 13th, the Dutch soldiers expelled the remaining refugees from the UN base.

-The column of Bosniak men fleeing through the forest encountered Serbian military units and intense fighting occurred.
+The column of Bosniak men fleeing through the forest encountered Serbian military units, and intense fighting occurred.
 Some men made their way to government-held territory; others died; and others surrendered to the Bosnian Serbs.
 The captured men were taken to execution sites and murdered.
 The killing operation continued for days.

-Only after Bosnian Serb forces overran the UN safe haven at Zepa and dropped a bomb in a crowded Sarajevo market, did the international community respond forcefully.
+Only after Bosnian Serb forces overran the UN safe haven at Zepa and dropped a bomb in a crowded Sarajevo market did the international community respond forcefully.
 In August 1995, NATO launched three weeks of bombing on Bosnian Serb positions in conjunction with a Bosnian government and Croatian ground offensive that helped push the Serbs back to negotiations.
-The war in Bosnia-Herzegovina ended in December 1995 with a peace agreement negotiated in Dayton, Ohio, known as the Dayton Accords.
+The war in Bosnia-Herzegovina ended in December 1995 with a peace agreement negotiated in Dayton, Ohio, and known as the Dayton Accords.